-Joe Thomas' 11-Year Snap Streak Broken, Ruled out with Triceps Injury
+Joe Thomas' 11-Year Snap Streak Broken, Reportedly Suffered Torn Triceps

 10,363 consecutive offensive plays.
 What an incredible streak for Joe Thomas. https://t.co/IVwRN9zcWj2017-10-22 18:55:19

+Thomas told reporters after the game that he will undergo an MRI and that it's too soon to tell if he'll be able to play again this season.

-Losing Thomas would be a significant blow for the Browns.
+Losing Thomas for any stretch of time would be a significant blow for the Browns.

 He has been with Cleveland his entire career since being selected with the No. 3 overall pick in the 2007 draft and was yet to miss a game entering the 2017 campaign.
 He has been incredibly durable, and the Browns don't know what it is like to play without Thomas' presence along the offensive front since he entered the league.